 Let me share with you 10 reasons reasons to join Food Blogger Pro based on my experience as a FBP member and affiliate.
 If you are serious about growing your food blog, you will want to click here to join Food Blogger Pro.
+For another resource for improving your blog, you might also want to check out this article I wrote on Updating Old Blog Posts and Other Food Blog Strategies.

 1 ) Learn from success: If you are interested in starting a food blog that generates an income, or to take a blog you have to the next level, Pinch of Yum is a highly successful example to learn from.
 When I last checked their numbers, the blog was getting over 4 million page views per month, generating over $40,000 in monthly income.
 Lindsay and Bjork are very transparent about how they generate that traffic and income–they detailed the blog’s growth in monthly income reports published on their blog for over five years.
 They have stopped doing those monthly updates, but you can get the past income reports from Pinch of Yum, but to get their insights on how build your own blog, you definitely need to join Food Blogger Pro.
 They have taken a very analytical approach to figuring out what things really drive traffic to a food blog over time, and break it down clearly in their instructional videos and posts.